Inherent Risks in Climbing

 - All persons using Earth Treks are expected to respect other individuals at Earth Treks and conduct themselves in good order.
 Persons deemed by Earth Treks staff to be behaving in an unsafe or disorderly fashion will be asked to leave the facility.

 - Youth: Youth climbers under the age of 13 must be supervised by an adult (18 years or older) or by an Earth Treks staff member.
-Children under the age of 4 are not permitted in climbing areas unless engaged in a climbing activity.
 Youth under the age of 14 are not permitted in fitness areas.

 - Bouldering (un-roped climbing) is permitted at ETCC in designated bouldering areas, or no higher than 10 feet (head height) in areas designated for roped climbing.

 - Bouldering involves increased inherent risks because YOU WILL FALL, and all falls are ground falls which could result in injury or death.
 Padded floors and crash pads (where present) mitigate risks, but do not and cannot guarantee prevention of injury or death.
 Improper pad placement can also cause injury or death.